White House memo about Trump's Ukraine call left out details, NSC official testifies

 Download the NBC News app for breaking news and politics

-At the time it was released, the White House noted that the summary of the call was not a verbatim transcript and that it represented a record of "the notes and recollections of Situation Room Duty officers and National Security Council policy staff" who listen to official conversations.
+The White House in September released a reconstructed transcription of the July phone conversation and noted that it was not a verbatim transcript and that it represented a record of "the notes and recollections of Situation Room Duty officers and National Security Council policy staff" who listen to official conversations.

+Several points in the document contain ellipses, including one that involves Trump saying to Zelenskiy: "Biden went around bragging that he stopped the prosecution so if you can look into it. ...
+It sounds horrible to me."

+Biden has taken credit for getting Ukrainian prosecutor Viktor Shokin removed and has described it as a win for anticorruption in the country.
+Shokin was widely believed to be soft on corruption, and the United States and other Western countries had called for his removal.
+The country's Parliament ultimately voted to remove Shokin.

-Vindman said he listened in on that call, and in his opening statement prepared for delivery said he went to the National Security Council lead attorney over his concerns, and that "I did not think it was proper to demand that a foreign government investigate a U.S. citizen, and I was worried about the implications for the U.S. government’s support of Ukraine."
+Vindman said he listened in on the July 25 call, and in his opening statement said he went to the National Security Council's lead attorney over his concerns because "I did not think it was proper to demand that a foreign government investigate a U.S. citizen, and I was worried about the implications for the U.S. government’s support of Ukraine."

 The Times reported that Vindman tried to change the reconstructed transcript made by the White House staff to reflect the omissions.
 But while some of his edits appeared to have been successful, he said, those two corrections were not made.